-In addition to conducting monthly skin checks, to protect against skin cancer, you should:
+In addition to conducting monthly skin checks to protect against skin cancer, it’s also important to:

-- Stay out of the sun during the peak hours of 10 am and 4 pm
+- Stay out of the sun during the peak hours of 10 am to 4 pm

-- Use broad-spectrum sunscreens year-round with an SPF of 30 or greater; use different formulas for your face and body
+- Use broad-spectrum sunscreens year-round with an SPF of 30 or greater, using different formulas for your face and body

 - Avoid tanning beds, which can increase your risk of skin cancer